-Statewide, Connecticut's small businesses constitute a whopping 97% of employers, and together they employ nearly half the private-sector workforce.
+Connecticut's small businesses constitute 97% of employers and together employ nearly half the private-sector workforce.
 We have a variety of resources available in the Fourth District to help our small businesses and to help our economy grow.

 The SBA website is a clearinghouse for information on counseling, capital, and contracting expertise.
 Whether you're starting a business, looking for advice, or seeking funding, the SBA site is informative and user-friendly.
 You can find SBA information specific to Connecticut at the page for Connecticut's district office.